trys/trysv4/site/content/blog/state-of-the-browser-2018.md

 ## Stop the #divFest!

-Sara's talk was brilliant.
+Sara Vieira's talk was brilliant.
 It was a fast-paced and hilarious dive into the div-soup that makes up many modern web applications.

 It's a subject I feel strongly about being a passionate supporter of semantic HTML.